evantwout/web/source/installation.rst

-   This bootstrap phase downloads all dependencies, setups the necessary directories and compiles and installs CMake into the bempp installation directory.
+   This bootstrap phase downloads all dependencies, setups the necessary directories and compiles and installs CMake into the BEM++ installation directory.
 Note that you need to have write access to the installation directory.

 3. Run the command ::